Legal document

 Some service providers may process personal data outside Finland, the EU, or the EEA.

-Where personal data is transferred outside the EEA, Pipefork uses safeguards required by applicable data protection law, such as adequacy decisions, Standard Contractual Clauses, or other appropriate mechanisms.
+Where personal data is transferred outside the EEA, Pipefork uses safeguards required by applicable data protection law, such as adequacy decisions, Standard Contractual Clauses, transfer impact assessments where required, or other appropriate mechanisms.

 8. Retention

-Pipefork retains personal data only as long as necessary for the purposes described in this Privacy Policy.
+Pipefork retains personal data only as long as necessary for the purposes described in this Privacy Policy, the Terms of Service, the Data Processing Addendum, applicable plan documentation, and applicable law.

 Indicative retention periods: